Chart Color Schemes

 Noble Park North's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Noble Park North's health metrics are close to national benchmarks, based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are at a fairly standard level, seen across both young and old age cohorts.
-Private health cover is extremely low, at approximately 47% of the total population (3,552 people), compared to 56.7% in Greater Melbourne and 55.7% nationally.
+Noble Park North's health metrics are close to national benchmarks, as assessed by AreaSearch using mortality rates and chronic condition prevalence.
+The area has a standard level of common health conditions across both young and old age cohorts.
+Private health cover is extremely low at approximately 47% of the total population (around 3,552 people), compared to 56.7% in Greater Melbourne and a national average of 55.7%.

-The most common medical conditions are arthritis and asthma, impacting 8.0 and 7.0% of residents respectively.
-70.0% of residents declare themselves completely clear of medical ailments, compared to 72.6% in Greater Melbourne.
-Health outcomes among the working-age population are broadly typical.
-The area has 21.1% of residents aged 65 and over (1,610 people), higher than the 15.1% in Greater Melbourne, with national rankings broadly in line with the general population.
+The most prevalent medical conditions are arthritis and asthma, affecting 8.0% and 7.0% of residents respectively.
+About 70.0% of residents report being completely free from medical ailments, compared to 72.6% in Greater Melbourne.
+Health outcomes among the working-age population are generally typical.
+The area has 21.3% of residents aged 65 and over (1,626 people), which is higher than Greater Melbourne's 15.1%.
+National rankings for health indicators are broadly in line with the general population.

 Frequently Asked Questions - Health